cypress-io/cypress-documentation/content/guides/getting-started/installing-cypress.md

 The drop down to select a different browser is in the top right corner of the Cypress App.

-<DocsImage src="/img/guides/browser-list-dropdown.png" alt="Select a different browser" ></DocsImage>
+<DocsImage src="/img/guides/launching-browsers/v10/browser-list-dropdown.png" alt="Select a different browser"></DocsImage>

 Read [Launching Browsers](/guides/guides/launching-browsers) for more information on how Cypress controls a real browser during end-to-end tests.